ideo/c-delta-challenge/README.md

 ## A Quick Walkthrough

-Our demo app is a (very!) pared down version of our [Creative Difference](http://creativedifference.ideo.com) product, which helps organizations assess the different qualities that help make companies creatively competitive.
-We achieve this by surveying hundreds (or thousands) of employees across the organization and scoring their different creative qualities based on a rubric.
+Our demo app is a (very!) pared down version of our [Creative Difference](http://creativedifference.ideo.com) product, which helps organizations assess the different qualities that help make companies innovative.
+We achieve this by surveying hundreds (or thousands) of employees across the organization and scoring their responses based on a rubric.

-Based on the survey responses, the company gets a score for each Creative Quality which we help them analyze and improve on.
+Based on the survey responses, the company gets a score for each Creative Quality which we help them measure and take action to improve.

-If you run the server, the home page shows a very basic dashboard with three creative qualities: **Purpose**, **Empowerment**, and **Collaboration**.
+If you run the Rails server, the home page shows a very basic dashboard with three creative qualities: **Purpose**, **Empowerment**, and **Collaboration**.

 ![](public/screenshots/Walkthrough-Creative-Qualities.png)